forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/add.md

          /Users/me/rules/Jar1.jar,/Users/me/rules/category/apex/MyRules.xml
 ```

-This example shows how to specify a directory that contains one or more rule files, all of which are added to the registry.
+This example shows how to specify a directory that contains one or more JAR files, all of which are added to the registry.

 ```bash
 $ sfdx scanner:rule:add --language apex --path "/Users/me/rules"
          Successfully added rules for apex.